rdinnager/AFD-manuscript/AFD-manuscript.md

 For each community, we also generated genetic distance estimates using methods which do not require alignment, and then created phylogenies from these genetic distances using heirarchical clustering (UPGMA: ref), using the 'fastcluster' package in R (ref).

+We generated alignment-free genetic distances using the following methods:
+* FFP
+* RTD

 ## Comparing estimated genetic distances and topology to the truth

 ## Diversity Metrics